Ungeziefi/Subnautica-Mods/T&F Rework/Docs/T&F Fixes.md

 - **Dead Peepers closed eyes**: Fixes the Peepers' eyes in LOD distance from being open when dead.
 - **No Geyser safe spot**: Extends the Geysers' capsule collider vertically, removing the safe spot at the bottom.
 AFAIK, this becomes a problem only outside of vanilla, for instance when using the "Geysers cook fish" or "Geysers push objects" feature in [Tweaks](https://www.nexusmods.com/subnautica/mods/x), or anything similar in other mods dealing with Geysers.
 (Undocumented but found in the code.)
 - **Soft collision sound minimum mass**: Prevents the soft collision sound from playing for objects with very low mass, such as Brain Coral bubbles.
 (T&F removes the collision sound if the object has a mass lower than 6, Fixes just checks for mass <1, which is enough to filter out the bubbles.)
+- **Unmoveable props**: Prevents various objects from being moved with the Propulsion or Repulsion Cannon.
+  - Full list of TechTypes: FarmingTray (undocumented but found in the code), BulboTree, PurpleBrainCoral, HangingFruitTree, SpikePlant.
 #### Persistence Fixes
 **Note**: I'm not sure if T&F does this but my implementation supports multiple Cyclopses by differentiating them by ID.
 It also cleans up the data when a Cyclops is destroyed.
 - **Save open wreck doors**.